GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 The feature extractor maps the audio spectral observations into a lower 16-dimensional embedding vector.
 We hypothesize that the agent will implicitly acquire localization capabilities while learning the #acr("RL") navigation task.
 We supervisedly train the feature extractor to perform the #acr("SSL") task to improve performance and bootstrap the learning process.
+The exact training methodology is detailed in @sec:ssl:single_source:method.
-The agent architecture (@fig:rl:method:agent_architecture) is an extension of the single-source localizer previously designed (See @sec:ssl:single_source, @fig:ssl:single_source:nn_architecture).
+The agent architecture (@fig:rl:method:agent_architecture) extends our single-source localizer.
+Please, refer to @fig:ssl:single_source:nn_architecture for a more detailed representation of the feature extractor's architecture.
 #draft[
   TODO: this is redundant with @sec:rl:method:nn_architecture.
 ]